The Abelian-Nonabelian Correspondence for $I$-functions: The quasimap -function

-The $I$-function of $V \sslash G$ can be defined using the quasimap theory of Ciocan-Fontanine and Kim, developed in \cite{wcgis0}, \cite{stable_qmaps}, and \cite{toric_qmaps}.
-We will only discuss the small corner of the theory needed for our computations, and defer the interested reader to the locations cited for a more general treatment.
+The $I$-function of $Z \sslash G$ can be defined using the quasimap theory of Ciocan-Fontanine and Kim, developed in \cite{wcgis0}, \cite{stable_qmaps}, and \cite{toric_qmaps}.
+To compute the $I$-function, we only need to study genus-zero quasimaps to $Z\sslash G$ with no markings and one parameterized component, so we will restrict our review of quasimap theory to this situation.